bcgov/bcmaps/README.md

 Features
 --------

-Various layers of British Columbia, such as administrative boundaries, natural resource management boundaries, watercourses etc. All layers are available as [sp](http://cran.r-project.org/web/packages/sp/index.html) objects, and are in [BC Albers](http://spatialreference.org/ref/epsg/nad83-bc-albers/) projection, which is the [B.C.
+Provides access to various spatial layers of British Columbia, such as administrative boundaries, natural resource management boundaries, watercourses etc. All layers are available as `sf` or `Spatial` objects in the [BC Albers](http://spatialreference.org/ref/epsg/nad83-bc-albers/) projection, which is the [B.C.
 Government standard](https://www.for.gov.bc.ca/hts/risc/pubs/other/mappro/index.htm).

+Layers are stored in the [bcmaps.rdata](https://github.com/bcgov/bcmaps.rdata) package and loaded by this package, following the strategy recommended by [Anderson and Eddelbuettel](https://journal.r-project.org/archive/2017/RJ-2017-026/index.html).

 Installation
 ------------